predictive-powers 0.6.0

 Service Configuration

 Service providers typically expose a rich set of parameters for each of their API calls, which are specific to each provider.
-In order to access these parameters, services typically expose a “default request” object.
+In order to access these non-standard parameters, services typically expose a “default request” object specific for each provider through a getDefaultRequest() method.
 This object is used when the service calls the client API.
 Changing parameters on this object will affect all subsequent calls to the API.

 An example is provided below: